martinpaljak/ant-javacard/README.md

    * `jca` attribute - path where to save the generated JavaCard Assembly (JCA) file.
 Optional.
    * `verify` attribute - if set to false, disables verification of the resulting CAP file with offcardeverifier.
 Optional.
    * `debug` attribute - if set to true, generates debug CAP components.
 Optional.
+   * `strip` attribute - if set to true, removes class files from CAP.
+Optional.
    * `ints` attribute - if set to true, enables support for 32 bit `int` type.
 Optional.
  * `applet` tag - for creating an applet inside the CAP
    * `class` attribute - class of the Applet where install() method is defined.
 Required.